tlswg/tls13-spec/draft-ietf-tls-tls13.md

 When this message will be sent:

-> The server will send this message in response to a ClientHello message when it was able to find an acceptable set of algorithms but the client's ClientKeyShare message did not contain an acceptable offer.
+> Servers send this message in response to a ClientHello message when it was able to find an acceptable set of algorithms but the client's ClientKeyShare message did not contain an acceptable offer.
 If it cannot find such a match, it will respond with a